Edit

 Scenario Update installation status

-Machine fails to start during a reboot.
+The machine fails to start during a reboot.
 Failed

-Initial or final assessment failed Failed
+Initial or final assessment failed.
+Failed